akentosh/containers-101/docs/index.md

-# Advizex Container Boot Camp
+# AdvizeX Container Boot Camp

 This boot camp can be used in pre-sales and delivery engagements.